discoveryjs/jora/docs/articles/group.md

 ### Grouping by a property

-Suppose you have an array of objects representing sales data, and you want to group the data by the `"region"` property while keeping only the sales values in the resulting groups.
+Suppose you have an array of objects representing sales data, and you want to group the data by the `region` property while keeping only the sales values in the resulting groups.

 `Input`